A. System Identification (Week 1)

 To be calculated

-The prototype characteristic polynomial for a second-order system is defined as
+The characteristic polynomial for a second-order system is:

-The damping ratio of this second-order system can be found from its response (underdamped system) using the subsidence or decrement ratio given by
+The damping ratio of this second-order system can be found from its response (underdamped system) using the logarithmic decrement given by

 The period of oscillation in a system response can be found using the equation